Germany's long anti-nuclear protest ends | DW | 29.12.2021

 Without the engineers and specialists working in the commercial nuclear power sector, it would be impossible to build nuclear-powered submarines, for example, Stirling explained.

 "The reports from the USA are absolutely clear.
-Even if the costs of nuclear energy were twice as high, it would still make sense for them to build reactors because this allows them to keep up their military activities," said Stirling.
+Even if the costs of nuclear energy were twice as high, it would still make sense for them to build reactors because this allows them to keep up their military activities," he said.

 Photo collages are rolled out, including images from private photo albums.